smaxtec/slate/source/index.html.md

 `-> heat -> insemination -> pregnancy_result -> abort ->`

 A `diagnosis` can be made and added at any time in the life of the cow.

 ## User-Agent

 The *user-agent* should be used so that we know which client is requesting or sending data to us.
 It should contain the name of your software and the version. e.g.: 'HerdManagerSoftwareXYZ/2.4'

+## Datetime

+Fields which store the date and time are formatted in the ISO 8601 standard.
+For example `2016-10-01T14:00:00+00:00`.
+Some fields contain ms as well, but they can be ignored.

 ## Placeholder

 Several placeholders are used in this document.